runmachine-io/resource-prototyping/README.md

 We test the data model and schema in Python because it's quick and easy to prototype things and run tests.
 We're not interested in comparing the raw speed of Golang versus Python.
-Rather, we're simply interested in quickly loading up a DB with varying scale scenarios, running claim and placement tests aghainst that DB, and tearing it all down.
+Rather, we're simply interested in quickly loading up a DB with varying scale scenarios, running claim and placement tests against that DB, and tearing it all down.

 We use MySQL for the tests, though there's nothing preventing the use of